Hemitaurichthys zoster: Description

-The black pyramid butterflyfish is a small-sized fish that can reach a maximum length of 18 cm.

-Its body is compressed laterally with a rounded body profile.
-The snout is somewhat stretched with a small terminal protractile mouth.
+Like most other butterflyfish species, Hemitaurichthys zoster is a small fish, with a maximum length of 18 cm.
+Its body is compressed laterally with a rounded profile, but the snout is somewhat stretched, with a small terminal protractile mouth.
 The body is black, crossed in its center by a broad white trapezoid band with a yellow top, corresponding to the center of the dorsal fin.
 The caudal fin is white.

-Distribution & ecology
+Distribution and habitat

-Hemitaurichthys zoster is widespread throughout tropical and subtropical waters of the Indian Ocean from the eastern coast of Africa to Java in Indonesia and from India to Mauritius.
+Hemitaurichthys zoster is widespread throughout tropical and subtropical waters of the Indian Ocean, from the eastern coast of Africa to India and Java, Indonesia.
 It lives in large schools on outer reef slopes, from which it can sally into open water to feed on plankton.
-The species is found at depths of 3–40 meters.
+The depth range at which this species is typically found is 3-40 m.